 For purposes of developing the new construction sample frame, RER defines newly constructed homes as those first occupied between June 30, 1998 and July 1, 1999 for the first year of data and those homes first occupied between June 30, 1999 and July 1, 2000 for the second year.
-Further, it was essential that the frame data include information on residence type and CEC climate zone.
+Further, it was essential that the frame data include information on residence type and California Energy Commission climate zone (CEC climate zone).

 - Residence Type.
-Each utility has a residence type indicator in their billing frame.
+Each utility has a residence type indicator in its billing frame.
 These definitions vary widely and, at best, could be aggregated only into single family and multifamily designators.
 Common area accounts were omitted from the sample frame. - CEC Climate Zone.
 There are 16 CEC climate zones throughout California, as shown in Figure A-1.
 For this study, these zones were collapsed into five regions.
 The criterion for the aggregating the climate zones was that the Title 24 requirements across these climate zones are the same or vary in only one component.
-Using this approach, climate zones were aggregated as described below: - Climate Zone 1 (CZ1) includes CEC climate zones 1, 2, 3, 4, and 5
+Using this approach, climate zones were aggregated as described below: - Climate Zone 1 (CZ1) includes CEC Climate Zones 1, 2, 3, 4, and 5

-- Climate Zone 2 (CZ2) includes CEC climate zones 6 and 7 - Climate Zone 3 (CZ3) includes CEC climate zones 8, 9, and 10 - Climate Zone 4 (CZ4) includes CEC climate zones 11, 12, and 13 - Climate Zone 5 (CZ5) includes CEC climate zones 14, 15, and 16
+- Climate Zone 2 (CZ2) includes CEC Climate Zones 6 and 7 - Climate Zone 3 (CZ3) includes CEC Climate Zones 8, 9, and 10 - Climate Zone 4 (CZ4) includes CEC Climate Zones 11, 12, and 13 - Climate Zone 5 (CZ5) includes CEC Climate Zones 14, 15, and 16